Candy Candy: Legal issues

 In the early 1990s, co-creators Mizuki and Igarashi, along with Toei Animation, battled over the legal ownership of the title.
 Igarashi was producing Candy Candy material without the consent of Mizuki or Toei.
 In 1998, Mizuki brought her case to a Tokyo district court to prove that she had equal rights of ownership of the Candy Candy title.
 In October 2001, the court ruled the case in favor of Mizuki and ordered Igarashi and five companies that distributed the unauthorized merchandise to pay Mizuki JPY29,500,000, or 3% of their sales.
 In June 2002, Igarashi sued Toei to enforce her rights on the Candy Candy trademark, forcing broadcasters to stop airing the series.

 In September 2003, a toy manufacturer based in Misato, Saitama sued the two copyright managers of Candy Candy for JPY11 million for loss of revenue due to legal battle between Mizuki and Igarashi.
 The manufacturer was commissioned by the copyright managers to produce Candy Candy jigsaw puzzles without being informed that they could be immediately dismissed by Mizuki any time for copyright infringement.
 The Tokyo high court ordered the copyright managers to pay JPY7.8 million to the toy company.

 Legacy

-In 2011, the series was parodied on a Saturday Night Live sketch, "J-Pop!
-America Fun Time Now!"
+Roll from Megaman was originally visually inspired by Candy Candy, although the design was later changed.